 This chocolate cake is filled with a decadent coconut caramel cream cheese and frosted with a fudgy dark chocolate buttercream.
 It is piled high with toasted coconut and drizzled with caramel and chocolate.

 You know it’s going to be a good week when samoas are involved.
 If you don’t believe me, I have 25 samoa recipes just waiting to prove my point.
 That means plenty of toasted coconut, caramel, chocolate and more chocolate.
 The Girl Scouts are out and about on street slinging those wonderfully addicting cookies and I am sitting back trying to resist the urge to eat an entire box.

 The only way I can avoid eating a whole box is by using them in a dessert.
 This Sinful Samoa Cake could not be any more decadent.
 You start with a basic chocolate cake, then layer in coconut caramel cream cheese.
 The cake is frosted with a rich, fudgy dark chocolate buttercream.
 I couldn’t think of a better way to top this cake then with a pile of toasted coconut slathered in more chocolate and caramel.

 I didn’t originally set to out to make a samoa cake; it just sort of happened.
 I am SO glad that it did.
 I almost couldn’t wait long enough to get through my photo shoot to take a bite.
-This cake is for serious samoa lovers only.

 I really wanted to incorporate a “cheesecake” element into this cake, so I decided on a caramel cream cheese filling.
 The softer the cream cheese, the easier it is to spread on the cake.
 I wanted to add a bit of texture to the cheesecake, so I mixed in a cup of toasted coconut.